rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 characters.
 A font contains a collection of geometric shape descriptions (*glyphs*) that typically consist of contours constructed from beziér curves.
-Additionally, a font also includes instructions regarding the glyphs' positioning and instructions for their combination.
+Additionally, a font also includes instructions regarding the glyphs’ positioning and instructions for their combination.
 Some of the glyphs are mapped onto code points directly while others serve as alternatives or parts that are assigned through programmed instructions in the font.
 In order to support a language properly, a font needs to cover necessary code points and include instructions that help to represent the corresponding script correctly during shaping.
-- a *shaping engine* that combines the glyphs from a font to compose words while relying on the instructions in the font and following the script's [orthographic principles](#sn:opentype).
+- a *shaping engine* that combines the glyphs from a font to compose words while relying on the instructions in the font and following the script’s [orthographic principles](#sn:opentype).
 - a *paragraph composer* that sets words one after the other and deals with line-breaking, paragraph alignment, justification, hyphenation, and other operations that relate to paragraph setting.
 Paragraph composition will be discussed in the next chapter.

 To provide a simple example: rendering of an [English word](#sn:english-challenging) means that a sequence of code points is converted into glyphs which are laid out one by one, set from left to right following the writing direction (see [Figure 3](#fig:english-word)).
-However, the orthographic principles of many world's scripts are more diverse which means that text rendering can get very complex.
+However, the orthographic principles of many world’s scripts are more diverse which means that text rendering can get very complex.
 The following will discuss some of the challenges that need to be dealt with when rendering these scripts.